bitcoin-dot-org/Bitcoin.org/en/full-node.md

    useful for programmers and advanced users, proceed to the [Bitcoin Core Daemon](#win10-daemon) section below.

-3. To want to use both the GUI and the daemon, read both the [GUI instructions](#win10-gui) and the [daemon instructions](#win10-daemon).
+3. If you want to use both the GUI and the daemon, read both the [GUI instructions](#win10-gui) and the [daemon instructions](#win10-daemon).
 Note that you can't run both the GUI and the daemon at the same time using the same configuration